 5. A sedentary lifestyle

-Worldwide, physical inactivity is one of the risk factors for mortality and it’s clear that it’s one of the major reasons for back pain.
+Physical inactivity is one of the risk factors for mortality and it’s clear that it’s one of the major reasons for back pain.

-It is essential to stay active because muscles in action retain their functional capacity, as do tendons and bones.
+It’s essential to stay active because active muscles retain their functional capacity, as do tendons and bones.

-If we don’t do this, the biological structures will weaken and will not have the strength to protect the spine and give the joints and ligaments stability.
+If we don’t do this, the biological structures will weaken and won’t have the strength to protect the spine and give the joints and ligaments stability.

 In the end, a lack of muscle power will increase the risk of pain appearing or persisting.

-Yes, sometimes it is difficult to stay active, especially when you are in a sedentary work environment.
-However, taking the stairs instead of the elevator or using the car less and walking are good strategies to increase physical activity.
+Yes, sometimes it’s difficult to stay active, especially when you are in a sedentary work environment.
+However, taking the stairs instead of the elevator or walking instead of using the car are good strategies to increase physical activity.

 6. Bad posture